NahuLD/java-launch-library/README.md

 ### Download
 > Replace `VERSION` with a specific version.
 The latest version can be found at
-> the "Download" button or the Bintray page.
+> the "Download" button, or the Bintray page.

 ##### Maven
 ```xml